sanahmed/PhaME/README.md

 Each of these files represent one genome.
 Each genome may have multiple sequences representing multiple replicons or contigs, but are all part of one genome. `gff` files corresponding to a genome must have the same exact name and in the same folder, just different extension.
 For example, `gff` file for genome `GCA_000006925_2_ASM692v2_genomic.fna` is `GCA_000006925_2_ASM692v2_genomic.gff`.

 2. *workdir*
   - This is the folder where intermediate and final files of analysis are stored.
-The path to the folder should be either absolute or relative to the location from where the PhaME is run.
+The path to the folder should be either absolute or relative to the location of the control file.
 Additionally, if the analysis includes incomplete genomes or contig files and raw reads, they must be in this folder.
 Contigs file must have following extensions to be recognised as contig file.
      - `*`.contig
      - `*`.contigs